Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Phase 3 Validation Partner

-We are seeking a Nigerian primary care or trauma facility as our Phase 3 clinical validation partner for a 500-patient study comparing 4T Device triage accuracy against physician gold-standard assessment.
+We are seeking a Nigerian primary care or trauma facility as our clinical validation partner — to generate the evidence base for national-scale deployment across Nigeria and West Africa.

 🏥